appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-unit-test.md

 ---
 title: React Native Unit Test
-description: Learn how to run unit tests for your React Native projects easily with Appcircle, ensuring high-quality code and improved app performance.
+description: Learn how to run unit tests with Jest for your React Native projects easily with Appcircle, ensuring high-quality code and improved app performance.
-tags: [react native, mobile, workflow, step, unit, tests, unit test]
+tags: [react native, mobile, workflow, step, unit, test, jest, unit test]
 ---

 import Screenshot from '@site/src/components/Screenshot';

 # React Native Unit Test

 This component runs all the unit tests in your project written with [Jest](https://jestjs.io/docs/tutorial-react-native) integration.
 When this step is completed, it generates a test report file in `JUnit.xml` format.
-You can view these test results in detail using Appcircle's [**Test Report**](/workflows/react-native-specific-workflow-steps/test-reports-react-native) component.
+You can view these test results in detail using Appcircle's **Test Report** component.
+To generate detailed Test Reports.
+Please visit our [Test Reports Component documentation](/workflows/react-native-specific-workflow-steps/test-reports-react-native).

 For detailed information for continuous testing.
 Please visit our [React Native Continuous Testing documentation](/continuous-testing/react-native-testing/react-native-unit-testing).

-To generate detailed Test Reports.
-Please visit our [Test Reports Component documentation](/workflows/react-native-specific-workflow-steps/test-reports-react-native).

 ### Prerequisites